 Alternative 1 will add 23,136 square feet of new coverage in an SEZ (LCD 1b), and 191,664 square feet of new coverage in total.
 This conflicts with TRPA's SEZ thresholds which require a reduction in coverage on SEZs.
 However, the FEIR/S/EA claims the impacts are less than significant because TRPA's Code allows exceptions for public facilities, and that a certain amount of unidentified mitigation will occur 'somewhere.'
 As noted in our comments on the draft EIR/S/EA, the exemption in the Code only applies to situations where no feasible alternative is available.
 However, as noted by the EIR/S/EA, Alternatives 6 and 6a are "feasible."
 These alternatives would add 11,761 (Alt.
 6a) and 12 197 square feet (Alt.
 6) of new coverage in LCD 1b - far less than Alternative 1.
-In addition, as noted in comments by Jim Sajdak, it appears a modified, narrower version of Alternative 6a could be viable, which may reduce this coverage even more.
-Further, Alternative 6a (at the existing size) will result in a total reduction in coverage.
+In addition, as noted in comments by Jim Sajdak, it appears a modified, narrower version of Alternative 6a (at the existing size) will result in a total reduction in coverage.

 Oddly, the response to comments includes a narrative, stating: "As described in Chapter 2, TRPA, as one of the three Lead Agencies, must approve a preferred alternative that would be considered the most reasonable when environmental, social, economic, and technological factors are assessed." (p.
 3-193).
 TRPA's primary requirement includes making environmental findings related to the TRPA thresholds.
-As noted in the staff summary of findings, several exceptions are being made (e.g. coverage).
-In addition, the FEIR/S/EA response further states: "Please refer to the TTD and TRPA staff reports for a discussion related to the selection of the preferred alternative."
-However, the TTD staff report simply states: "In preparing the final joint environmental document, the lead agencies convened with other partner agencies to determine the identification and recommendation of a Preferred Alternative." (p.
-5, TTD packet for 4/10/2015 hearing).
-In summary, we did not locate an in-depth discussion related to why the TTD and TRPA would select a more environmentally disruptive and far more costly alternative, nor which "environmental, social, economic, and technological factors" TRPA and partners considered before recommending Alternative 1.
+In addition, the response further states: "Please refer to the TTD and TRPA staff reports for a discussion related to the selection of the preferred alternative."
+However, the APC staff report includes roughly four pages describing primarily past coordination activities related to the project, followed by detailed pages regarding Alternative 1 impacts.
+We did not locate an indepth discussion related to why TRPA is choosing a more environmentally disruptive alternative, nor which "environmental, social, economic, and technological factors" TRPA considered before recommending Alternative 1.